edicliuyang/DBiT-seq_FFPE/README.md

 The data visualization were completed with R language.
 The package used extensively the functions in Seurat V3.0 and ggplot2.

 Basically, scripts include:

+1. Total_transcripts and Gene_count.R
+	--It generate the Filtered_matrix.tsv, and plot the spatial heatmap of genes and UMIs.

 ### 1. Total gene and UMI heatmap